Sanders, Trump give union hope in fight for Carrier jobs

-INDIANAPOLIS, Feb 18 (Reuters) - Duane Oreskowic was speechless when he learned last week that his job would be one of 1,400 lost when his employer, Carrier Corp, moved production to Mexico, but he has found his voice again since finding out Bernie Sanders is interested in his plight.
+INDIANAPOLIS (Reuters) - Duane Oreskowic was speechless when he learned last week that his job would be one of 1,400 lost when his employer, Carrier Corp, moved production to Mexico.
+But he has found his voice again since learning that Bernie Sanders is interested in his plight.

 “I am a big-time Sanders fan and I hope he can help us,” said the 37-year-old assembly specialist.
 “But even if he can‘t, maybe we can stop this happening to other American workers.”